-Should you buy the Fitbit Charge 5 or the Fitbit Versa 3?
+Fitbit Charge 5 vs. Fitbit Versa 3: Which should you buy?

 Fitbit Charge 5 vs. Fitbit Versa 3: How they differ in look and style

-Looking at these two devices, it's obvious that the new Fitbit Charge 5 is a sports band/fitness/health and wellness tracker, while the Versa 3 employs more of a smartwatch design with a larger, square face and ample screen.
-Thus, the latter is better suited to those who want to see things on a big, bright screen.
-However, you will still get text-based updates on the Charge 5's screen, which is vertical around your wrist like a bracelet.
+Our Fitbit Charge 5 review described the tracker's design as "rounded, organic, and overall more refined than the blockier look" of older Charge trackers, while also "better conforming to the contours of my wrist."
+Its bright AMOLED display is easily visible in direct sunlight, and its mere 1.02 ounces weight is feathery on your wrist.

+For comparison, our Fitbit Versa 3 review praises the wide "squircle" design, the "attractive and sturdy aluminum alloy" casing, and the new band attachment design that improves on the older Versas.
+I'll note here that both the Versa 3 and Charge 5 use proprietary bands, meaning you can't swap in your favorites from your other favorite fitness trackers and watches.

-The Charge 5's small band fits wrists with a circumference of 130-170mm while the large is from 170-210mm while the Versa 3's fits 140-180mm and 180-220mm, respectively, so those with thicker wrists might prefer the Versa 3.
+The Charge 5's small band fits wrists with a circumference of 130-170mm, while the large is from 170-210mm.
+The Versa 3's fits 140-180mm and 180-220mm, respectively, so those with thicker wrists might prefer the Versa 3.
 Though keep in mind that both work with a variety of optional accessories, including other bands.

+The Charge 5 is fully reliant on its touchscreen, while the Versa 3 has a single faux button that makes you squeeze the watch to activate the face or return to a previous screen.
+In both cases, this can cause UI issues.
+The Charge 5 touchscreen is "very hit or miss" when your fingers get sweaty, which can lead to frustrating moments trying to check something during a workout.

+As for the Versa 3, its side button can be finicky, though post-launch firmware updates have really helped on that front.
+If you're at all concerned, the Versa 3 at least gives you more control options.

 The Charge 5 comes in black/graphite stainless, lunar white/soft gold, or steel blue/platinum, while the Versa 3 comes in midnight/soft gold aluminum, black/black, pink clay/soft gold, olive/soft gold, or thistle/soft gold, giving you more finish options.

-Both have an AMOLED screen, though the Versa 3's is obviously larger, though both offer the same resolution.
-Indeed, the Charge 5's screen is twice as bright as the previous generation Charge 4.
-But the Versa 3's screen can display hundreds of clock faces, and you can even store up to five on the watch itself to quickly and easily flip among them.
+Both have an AMOLED screen, and while the Versa 3's is obviously larger and has more room for notifications to spread out and for watch faces to breathe, the Charge 5 technically has better resolution per inch.

 Fitbit Charge 5 vs. Fitbit Versa 3: Fitness and wellness features